Skip to main content

 • SCA transitive dependency findings go through a two-phase process: first a triage step determines whether exploitability can even be assessed, and if so, a full reachability analysis traces the dependency chain to see if the vulnerability is reachable through parent packages.

 SCA findings also display the manifest file path with a direct link to view the file in your repository.
 When a dependency is detected from a compiled binary rather than a manifest file, this is indicated in the package details.
+The issue detail header for SCA findings includes direct links to the relevant security advisory and associated CVE (GHSA advisories link to deps.dev, CVE advisories link to NVD), so you can quickly access upstream vulnerability information without leaving the platform.
 Investigation results update the finding’s validation state (confirmed, disconfirmed, or unknown) and include a detailed security assessment explaining the reasoning.
 You can request investigations via the API, MCP tools, or directly from the issue detail view in the dashboard using the Reinvestigate option in the actions menu.
 While an investigation is in progress, the issue detail view shows a live status indicator, and results appear automatically when the analysis completes.
 Findings confirmed as exploitable display a prominent banner with the full security assessment, making it easy to identify high-priority issues at a glance.
 Findings with an unknown validation state are labeled as Informational, indicating they match a known advisory but have not yet been investigated for exploitability.
 You can also request investigations in bulk across multiple issues at once, which is useful for triaging a batch of findings.
 When a finding cannot be automatically patched, the platform displays remediation steps with specific guidance on how to address the vulnerability manually.

 Adoption Checklist